-GNOSTICS OCCULTISM ANCIENT & MASONRY
+GNOSTICS OCCULTISM & MASONRY

 The philosophy of Gnosticism was declared heretical by the early Roman Church, it is a religion that combines occultism, mysticism, astrology, magic, esoteric Hebrew, a modified Christian perspective of redemption also Zoroastrianism.
 Included also are the ancient rituals of Egypt and Mesopotamia that are prevalent in Free Masonry today.
-The Gnostics beliefs in resurrection and dualism come from the Zoroastrian religious ritualism.
+The Gnostics' beliefs in resurrection and dualism come from Zoroastrian religious ritualism.

-(God created man and woman in His own image on the Sixth Day, giving them charge over the world; but Eve did not yet exist.)
-God had set Adam to name every beast, bird and other living thing.
+(God created man and woman in His image on the Sixth Day, giving them charge over the world; but Eve did not yet exist.)
+God had set Adam to name every beast, bird, and other living thing.
 When they passed before him in pairs, male and female, Adam cried 'Every creature but I have a proper mate', I pray God will remedy this injustice.

 God then formed Lilith, the first woman, just as He had formed Adam, out of pure dust.
 From Adam's union with this woman, Tubal Cain and his sister sprang Asmodeus.
 Many generations later, Lilith came to Solomon's judgment seat.

-Adam and Lilith never found peace together; for when he wished to lie with her, she took offence at the missionary position he demanded.
+Adam and Lilith never found peace together; for when he wished to lie with her, she took offense at the missionary position he demanded.
 "Why must I lie beneath you?"
 She asked!
 "I also was made from dust, and am therefore your equal."
-Because Adam tried to compel her obedience by force, Lilith, in a rage, uttered the magic name of God, rose into the air and left him.
+Because Adam tried to compel her obedience by force, Lilith, in a rage, uttered the magic name of God, rose into the air, and left him.
 Adam complained to God: "I have been deserted by my helpmate."
 God at once sent three angels to fetch Lilith back.

 To this, they agreed; but God punished Lilith by making one hundred of her demon children perish daily; and she could not destroy a human infant, because of the angelic amulet.
-She escaped the curse of death, which overtook Adam, since they had parted long before the fall.
+She escaped the curse of death, which overtook Adam since they had parted long before the fall.
 Un-dismayed by the failure of Adam unable to keep a suitable helpmate, God again created a woman and let him watch while he built up her anatomy.
 The sight caused Adam such disgust that even when this woman, the First Eve, stood there in her full beauty, he felt an invincible repugnance, so then God took the First Eve away.
 Where she went, nobody knows.

-God creates a third woman, having taken a rib from Adam's side in his sleep, He formed it into a woman; then adorned her, like a bride, with twenty-four pieces of jewellery, before waking him.
-(Some say that God created Eve not from Adam's rib, but from a tail ending which had been part of his body.
+God creates a third woman, having taken a rib from Adam's side in his sleep, He formed it into a woman; then adorned her, like a bride, with twenty-four pieces of jewelry, before waking him.
+(Some say that God created Eve not from Adam's rib, but from a tail end which had been part of his body.
 God cut this off, and the stump-now a useless coccyx-is still carried by Adam's descendants.)
 According to Isaiah 34: 14-15, Lilith dwells among the desolate ruins in the Edomite Desert where satyrs (se'ir), reams, pelicans, owls, jackals, ostriches, arrow-snakes and kites keep her company.

-Religious officials, who were not pleased with such freedom and independence, condemned the Gnostics as heretical and a threat to the well being and good order of organized religion.
+Religious officials, who were not pleased with such freedom and independence, condemned the Gnostics as heretical and a threat to the well-being and good order of organized religion.
 Gnostics sought knowledge and wisdom from many different sources, and they accepted insight wherever it could be found.
 Gnostics studied religious works from the Egyptians, Mesopotamians, Zoroastrians, Muslims, and Buddhists.
 All such sacred texts disclosed truths and were to be celebrated for their wisdom.

 Ancient Masonic Rites